symfony/symfony-docs/cookbook/deployment/fortrabbit.rst

 ~~~~~~~~~~~~~

 The document root is configuable for every custom domain you setup for your App.
-The default is /htdocs, but for Symfony you probalby want to change it to
+The default is /htdocs, but for Symfony you probably want to change it to
 /htdocs/web.
-You also do so in the fortrabbit Dashboard under `Domain` settings.
+You also do so in the fortrabbit Dashboard under ``Domain`` settings.

 Deploying to fortrabbit
 -----------------------

 It is assumed that your codebase is under version-control with Git and dependencies
 are managed with Composer (locally).

 Every time you push to fortrabbit composer install runs before your code gets
 deployed.
-To finetune the deployment behaviour put a `fortrabbit.yml`_. deployment
+To finetune the deployment behavior put a `fortrabbit.yml`_. deployment
 file (optional) in the project root.

 Add fortrabbit as a (additional) Git remote and add your configuration changes.